|

 Phormium tenax 'Atropurpureum' (Bronze Flax) - New Zealand Flax cultivar that grows to 6-8 feet tall with large upright 3-4 inch wide reddish-purple foliage.
 Orange-red flowers form on tall stalks in late spring.
 Plant in full sun to light shade.
 Can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 Cold hardy to 10-15 F. Possibly root hardy below these temperatures but with severe foliage damage unless protected.
 This is the red foliage form of the species and is one of the toughest of the New Zealand Flax - tolerates inland heat and colder temperatures than most of the hybrids.
 A seedling form with some variability.
 We grew this plant at the nursery when we first started in 1979 and continued growing it unting 2008.

-Information displayed on this page about Phormium tenax 'Atropurpureum' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Phormium tenax 'Atropurpureum' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |